 The merger meant that I was out as president.
 The executive director of the day care was brought into the new organization as a vice president, which was a big change in how she operated, and all but two of our board members were out of a position.
 Despite these changes, I presented the merger opportunity to our board and executive director in a simple, straightforward manner: it was about the families and the children we served.
 Focusing the discussion about a potential merger on the core reason for your organization’s existence helps to overcome objections.

 Today, a few of the original day care employees are still employed by the new organization, the executive director has found a new and more challenging position, and I have one less meeting to go to each month.
 But the good news is that the combined nonprofit is financially healthier, serves a larger share of the population, and is achieving more of its mission since the merger.
 There are many opportunities for success stories like this.

 Mergers require hard work and a sustained effort from all involved, but successful strategic mergers can help nonprofits further their mission.
 The key is to keep the focus on the potential outcome and how that will benefit those you serve.

-Fran has more than 30 years of experience providing audit and management consulting services to a variety of not-for-profit entities, including colleges and universities.
+As Managing Partner, Fran leads the firm and guides the implementation of strategic plans and objectives.
+He is also involved in client acquisition meetings, significant board meetings, and representing the firm nationally.
+Fran has more than 30 years of experience providing audit and management consulting services to a variety of nonprofit entities, including colleges and universities.
+Fran previously led the New England Higher Education and Not-for-Profit Practice at Grant Thornton and was partner-in-charge of the not-for-profit practice at CCR LLP.
 His expertise includes strategic planning, budgeting, financial statement preparation, exempt-organization tax filing, real property sales and leases, board training, and enterprise risk management (ERM) training.